Core Architecture & Compliance Mapping for Grant Automation

 1. Architectural Boundaries & System Topology

 A resilient compliance automation platform must enforce strict bounded contexts.
 The architecture must separate ingestion, transformation, rule evaluation, and reporting into discrete services or modules with well-defined contracts.
 This prevents regulatory drift from propagating across the pipeline and ensures that each stage maintains a single responsibility.
+A failure inside rule evaluation must never corrupt an already-validated payload, and a malformed inbound file must never reach the artifact store.

 Network and data boundaries must align with NIST SP 800-53 Rev. 5 and SOC 2 Type II controls.
-Implement role-based access control (RBAC) at the API gateway and database layer, ensuring least-privilege access to PII, donor records, and restricted fund ledgers.
+Implement role-based access control (RBAC) at the API gateway and database layer, ensuring least-privilege access to PII, donor records, and restricted-fund ledgers.
 Encryption must be enforced at rest (AES-256) and in transit (TLS 1.3+), with cryptographic key rotation managed via a centralized secrets manager.
 For architectural guidance on isolating sensitive compliance workloads from public-facing grant portals, review Data Security & Access Boundaries to establish zero-trust segmentation and audit-safe data routing.

-Each hierarchy operates as an independent validation domain.
-Cross-domain leakage must be prevented through explicit schema contracts and deterministic routing.
-Adjacent pipeline stages must not share mutable state; data handoffs occur exclusively via immutable, cryptographically signed payloads.
+Within the topology, map regulatory hierarchies explicitly.
+Each hierarchy operates as an independent validation domain; cross-domain leakage must be prevented through explicit schema contracts and deterministic routing.

 2. Ingestion & Schema Validation

 Grant data arrives in heterogeneous formats: EDI feeds, CSV exports from grantor portals, JSON APIs, and scanned PDFs.
 Ingestion must be treated as a strict validation boundary, not a passthrough.
 Use deterministic schema validation libraries to enforce structural integrity at the edge.
 Reject malformed payloads immediately; do not attempt heuristic correction or implicit type coercion.
+The mechanics of pulling those formats apart — coordinate-anchored PDF tables, merged-cell budget templates, paginated APIs — are handled upstream in Data Ingestion & Grant Parsing Workflows; by the time a payload reaches this boundary it is already a structured dictionary awaiting contract validation.

 Every ingested record must carry a canonical compliance mapping table that translates grantor-specific fields into standardized accounting codes.
 For federal reporting alignment, map revenue and expense streams directly to IRS line items using the IRS 990 Data Schema Mapping specification.
 This ensures that downstream fund allocation logic operates against a normalized, audit-verifiable baseline.

 State-level compliance introduces additional validation layers.
-Multi-state operations require jurisdictional threshold checks and solicitation license validation before any revenue recognition occurs.
+Multi-state operations require jurisdictional threshold checks and solicitation-license validation before any revenue recognition occurs.
 Integrate State Charity Registration Compliance validation hooks directly into the ingestion boundary to prevent unauthorized fund receipt.

 python